influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 ## Shard life-cycle

 ### Shard precreation
-The InfluxDB **shard precreation service** creates new shards before data actually arrives.
+InfluxDB **shard precreation service** creates new shards with future start and end times before data arrives.
-The precreator service only creates shards with future start and end times.
 It does not create shards that are either wholly or partially in the past.

 #### Configure shard precreation